ERC-7858: Expirable NFTs and SBTs

 Additional Potential Useful Function

-These OPTIONAL functions provide additional functionality that might be useful depending on the specific use case.
+These OPTIONAL functions provide additional functionality that developers MAY choose to implement based on their specific requirements and use cases.

 Base (default)